Get 80% off your plan for your first 6 months.*

 Other categories of business expenses

 Overhead expenses are just one category of business costs.
-Other common types include:
+Understanding how they fit alongside other expense types helps you classify your spending accurately.

-• miscellaneous: small, irregular expenses that do not fit into other categories
+• Miscellaneous: small, irregular expenses that don't fit into other categories

 Types of overhead costs